Story

 Our collective history is punctuated by tragedies, and while these tragedies need to be faced head-on, the following discussion may be upsetting for some readers.
 For many Americans, the announcement this past June that the graves of 215 children were found in Kamloops, Canada, was the first time they had heard of residential schools for Indigenous children, or that there were atrocities visited on the students who attended them.
 Since then, more than 1,000 graves of First Nations children have been located at other former residential schools in Canada.

-The schools were born out of President Ulysses S. Grant's Indian Peace Policy, which sought to create a permanent peace with American Indian tribes through “non-violent means,” even while the Indian wars raged in the American West.
+The federal boarding school program was born out of President Ulysses S. Grant's Indian Peace Policy, which sought to create a permanent peace with American Indian tribes through “non-violent means,” even while the Indian wars raged in the American West.
 Grant argued that limiting Native people to reservations and assimilating them to white culture was the only way to bring peace as the nation continued westward expansion.
 The earliest schools were founded by different Christian denominations, which established both schools and churches on reservations in an effort to abolish traditional religious practices and assimilate Native children.
 Denver was the site of at least one school run by the Catholic Church in the mid 1890s, although little is known about that particular institution.

 By taking Native children, the BIA intended to weaken Tribal communities and prevent resistance against federal policies.
-According to Ezra Hayt, the Commissioner of Indian Affairs from 1877–1880, “the children would be hostages for the good behavior of their people.”
+According to Ezra Hayt, the Commissioner of Indian Affairs from 1843–1893, “the children would be hostages for the good behavior of their people.”
 Federal boarding schools were designed to separate children from their families and Tribes, breaking familial bonds through which culture and values could be transmitted.
 School administrators cut students’ hair, confiscated or destroyed their handmade traditional clothing and belongings, punished them for speaking their languages and banned any type of practice or behavior relating to their culture.

 The Grand Junction Indian Boarding School, date unknown.
 Most of the buildings shown here were built with student labor.

-In the 1890s, two additional day schools were established on the Southern Ute and Ute Mountain Ute reservations.
+By 1910, two additional day schools were established on the Southern Ute and Ute Mountain Ute reservations.
 While day schools allowed children to remain at home with their families, they used the same approach of assimilating Native children through education and corporal punishment.

-Whether boarding schools or day schools, as federal institutions the schools were chronically underfunded and understaffed.
+Whether boarding schools or day schools, the schools were chronically underfunded and understaffed.
 In addition to harsh disciplinary measures and unsafe working conditions, the children were subjected to poor living conditions and were regularly denied adequate food, clothing, bedding, or bathing and latrine facilities.
 Unsanitary conditions coupled with malnutrition and hard labor led to outbreaks of measles, typhoid, and other diseases.
 Boarding school survivors have also recounted many instances of physical and sexual abuse by educators and religious leaders.

 For Further Reading